Beyond the Safety Tax: Mitigating Unsafe Text-to-Image Generation via External Safety Rectification: Background

-\begin{itemize} \item \textbf{Goal:} The adversary's primary goal is to exploit a T2I model to generate content that violates safety or ethical standards, either deliberately or by evading any existing safeguards. \item \textbf{Capability:} We assume that the adversary has closed-box access to an online text-to-image model and may query the model with prompts. \end{itemize}
+\textbf{Adversary.} The adversary aims to violate safety standards by generating unsafe content, either deliberately or by evading safeguards.
+We assume the adversary has closed-box access, capable only of querying the online T2I model with prompts.